MooersLab/MooersLab/README.md

 A foundation runs Codeberg and has 13 years of funding.
 Some repos on GitHub get mirrored on Codeberg.

-If you like a repository, click on the star in the upper right.
+If you like a repository, please click on the star in the upper right.

 <!--
 (PS The ultimate text editor for writing prose and code is Emacs.